-We monitor how well we eat, how long we sleep and how many steps we take.
+We monitor how well we eat, how long we sleep, and how many steps we take.
 In an increasingly digitized world, we are becoming more active participants in our own personal health.
 However, in the current care system when becoming ill you are treated in a ‘one size fits all’ way, without taking into account that we are all different and that our bodies change over time.
-What if we could easily measure what’s inside of our body’s at any given moment?
+What if we could easily measure what’s inside of our bodies at any given moment?
 This could be made possible by the use of biosensors.
-The aim of SensUs is stimulating innovation in the field of biosensors.
+The aim of SensUs is to stimulate innovation in the field of biosensors.

 The SensUs Community